Last updated on January 3rd, 2019

 Upgrading Woodworking Skills is crucial to creating powerful equipment while also being efficient to reduce the leveling grind.
 Upgrading these passives is done by investing Skill Points into them.
 Skill Points are earned through various means such as leveling up, doing quest chains with skill points as a reward, non repeatable dungeon quests, Skyshards and ranking up in PvP.

-The Hireling passive enables a Hireling to collect Woodworking Materials while player is offline.
+The Hireling passive enables a Hireling to collect Woodworking Materials while a player is offline.
 Useful for amassing materials for end game, but isn’t required.

 The Woodwork Extraction passive improves the chances of acquiring more and better materials through deconstruction and refinement and also enables refining higher quality Resins.
 It is important to upgrade this as soon as possible because it helps in acquiring rarer materials needed for Improvement.